TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.13 - New mechanics for building and buying units

 ### Last changes:
+v0.13.6 - 29.09.2023

+* More changes in building upgrade AI;
+* Some fixes in unit selection AI.

 v0.13.5 - 28.09.2023

 * Big changes in purchase and production mechanics: